vain/rtspeccy/README.md

 rtspeccy is configured via its `config.h`.
 An example is shipped with the source code.
 It's pretty self explanatory.

+However, you can change the capture device at startup time.
+Set the environment variable `RTSPECCY_CAPTURE_DEVICE` in order to do that.
+See `arecord -L` for a list of available devices.
+For example, to switch to my Samson C03U, I do:

+	$ arecord -L
+	...
+	front:CARD=C03U,DEV=0
+	    Samson C03U, USB Audio
+	...
+	$ RTSPECCY_CAPTURE_DEVICE='front:CARD=C03U,DEV=0' rtspeccy

+These identifiers usually don't change, so you can set up shell aliases for them.

 Controls
 --------